anananacr/beambusters/README.md

 It uses the methods implemented in bblib to callculate the detector center of each diffraction pattern.

 ## Dependencies:
 - Python 3.10.5
 - requirements.txt

 ## Usage

-The center_data.py uses a config.yaml file and an input list containing the h5 files in which the center will be calculated.

 Example:
-python center_data.py /path/to/list/file /path/to/config/file
+beambusters center_data /path/to/list/file /path/to/config/file

 ## Contact

 Author: Ana Carolina Rodrigues (2021 - 2024)

-sc.anarodrigues@gmail.com
+Email: sc.anarodrigues@gmail.com